The Future of Education

 For our Sydney, Adelaide and Melbourne studios, sharing ideas allows us to bring the best possible skills and expertise to the table.
 We’re setting new benchmarks in education typologies and delivering compelling design models in which the learning is far more active.
 Little wonder our portfolio is growing and the outcomes are setting new benchmarks, with each one a compelling response to prevailing pedagogies that advocate a student-centred model in which the learning is far more active.

 As Sydney’s Managing Director Sandeep Amin outlines, ‘our design approach is humanistic and responsive to the needs of the school’s diverse groups of end users, from toddlers to matriculating students, teachers and the broader community at large.’
-At Lindfield Learning Village, the resulting scheme eschews traditional classrooms for an open plan conducive to different learning modalities.
+At Lindfield Learning Village (designed in collaboration with Lacoste + Stevenson), the resulting scheme eschews traditional classrooms for an open plan conducive to different learning modalities.
 So ‘waterhole’ spaces support larger groups, the ‘campfire’ spaces cater for small groups and provide an area where students gather to learn from experts, and the ‘caves’ support autonomous work.
 It’s a layout that encourages discovery and play and very much facilitates connectivity between students of all ages.

 Our design approach is humanistic and responsive to the needs of the school’s diverse groups of end users, from toddlers to matriculating students, teachers and the broader community at large.Sandeep Amin, Managing Director, DesignInc Sydney